altmannmarcelo/docker-minio/README.md

 To test how your application will behave under intermittent network issues either on your side or on the provider site you can use below commands

 ```
-docker exec -it keystone bash
+docker exec -it s3 bash

 # Kill all connections from application